Scottish Country Dancing Dictionary logo top of dance cribs page

 For further copyright details please see our © COPYRIGHT PAGE

-Scottish Country Dance Instruction (Dance Cribs)
+Scottish Country Dance Instructions (Dance Cribs)

 While all descriptions of Scottish Country Dances are intended to tell the reader how the dance is to be performed, various different forms exist, depending upon their intended use.